Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

-Always place negative shapes correctly in relations to petals, leaves, and stem.
+Always place negative shapes correctly in relation to petals, leaves, and stem.
 Look carefully at the shape of each area of negative space and place it accurately, keeping the proportions right.

 To draw the stem, start on the dark side of the stem by drawing a line with short strokes.
-If the stem is in front of a leaf, tone the leaf darker behind the light area of the stem, there is no real need for the stem line on the light area of stem.
+If the stem is in front of a leaf, tone the leaf darker next to the light area of the stem.
+You can define the object just by defining the space next to it; there is no need to draw the stem line on its light area.

 Drawing the Rose Flower